 If you dined at some of these restaurants during other times of the year, your entree alone might cost you as much as what you will pay for your entire meal during Restaurant Week.

 This event has become so popular that over the years, Restaurant Week is now actually three weeks long to accommodate more diners.
 Also, it is held twice a year, usually late January to early February and again late July to early August.
 That’s six weeks of incredible deals on fantastic meals.
 New Yorkers eagerly await the announcement of Restaurant Week’s dates, which are posted online a few weeks in advance and the minutes after the announcement, hundreds of people around the city start making reservations online or by calling the restaurants directly.

-We don’t want you to miss out in this money-saving, mouth-watering opportunity so here are some helpful tips on how to make the most of Restaurant Week.
+We don’t want you to miss out on this money-saving, a mouth-watering opportunity so here are some helpful tips on how to make the most of Restaurant Week.